There exists a wide number of welding processes, ranging from simple processes to newer, high-tech processes.

 Pemamek’s induction preheating is monitored by an in-house developed control system.

 LHAW welding combines laser and MAG welding, bringing together the benefits of each process.

-According to Tervolin, there are several reasons to why LHAW welding is more suitable in panel manufacturing than SAW welding, submerged-arc welding, especially in butt welding; lower heat-input together with more symmetric welds reduces the amount of deformations and enables straight panels and better impact toughness.
+According to Tervolin, there are several reasons why LHAW welding is more suitable in panel manufacturing than SAW welding, submerged-arc welding, especially in butt welding; lower heat-input together with more symmetric welds reduces the number of deformations and enables straight panels and better impact toughness.
 Furthermore, the high travel speed together with material handling, efficient mechanization and control system enables good productivity.
 Tervolin continues:

 “LHAW welding is especially beneficial in shipyards, as there is no need to correct or straighten panels afterward.
 LHAW welding enables rapid welding of straight panels”.